United flight collides with truck and light pole as it lands at Newark airport

 By Aaron Cooper, Sarah Dewberry, CNN

-(CNN) — A plane landing at Newark Liberty International Airport hit a streetlight and a tractor-trailer on the nearby highway on Sunday, injuring the truck’s driver, according to the New Jersey State Police.
+(CNN) — A United Airlines flight landing at Newark Liberty International Airport hit a streetlight and a tractor-trailer on the nearby highway on Sunday, injuring the truck’s driver, according to the New Jersey State Police.

-The United Airlines Boeing 767, flying from Venice, Italy, was going more than 160 miles an hour when it crossed over the New Jersey Turnpike, just outside of the airport, according to flight tracking site Flightradar24.
+United Flight 169 was arriving from Venice, Italy, carrying more than 200 passengers and 10 crew members.
+The plane, a Boeing 767, was going more than 160 miles an hour when it crossed over the New Jersey Turnpike, just outside of the airport, according to flight tracking site Flightradar24.

+No one on board the flight was hurt, and the plane landed normally, United said in a statement.

 A preliminary investigation shows a tire from the plane’s landing gear and the underside of the plane “collided with a pole and a tractor-trailer.
 The pole then struck a Jeep,” New Jersey State Police spokesman SFC Charles Marchan said in a statement.
 “The driver of the tractor-trailer sustained non-life-threatening injuries and was transported to an area hospital.”